 Genetic engineers alter the DNA of organisms to change properties or traits by modifying the proteins that are produced from the DNA.
 These changes take place in a controlled manner to reduce the likelihood of errors occurring, but even being careful is not always enough to prevent mistakes and unwanted results.
 Sometimes DNA spontaneously mutates when replicating, such as when researchers try to grow many bacteria from a single modified version.
 It is important to understand how mutations occur and the unintended effects they may have on the outcome of DNA modification.
 Engineers often use models to simplify complex processes; in this activity, students model how DNA can mutate using an easy-to-understand model that illustrates that errors can occur and where.

 Students should have an understanding of the relationship between DNA and proteins and how a cell makes proteins from DNA.
-This activity focuses on small-scale mutations, so a basic knowledge of the differences between small- and large-scale mutations is important, which can be learned by conducting the associated lesson, Mutations.
+This activity focuses on small-scale mutations, so a basic knowledge of the differences between small- and large-scale mutations is important, which can be learned by conducting the associated lesson, All Sorts of Mutations: Changes in the Genetic Code.

 After this activity, students should be able to: